Classification of Pressure Vessels in China

 2. A heat exchanger is a container in which two or more media exchange their heat.

-is a container in which mass transfer, gas purification, gas-liquid separation, solid-liquid separation and solid-gas separation occur among different media.
+3. A separator is a container in which mass transfer, gas purification, gas-liquid separation, solid-liquid separation and solid-gas separation occur among different media.

 4. A storage tank